How Long to Train for a 5K, 10K, 10-Miler, Half Marathon, Marathon, and runDisney Challenges (Run-Walk-Run)

 What if I'm starting from zero?

-Always start with the longest timeline available.
-Building your aerobic base safely takes time, and rushing the process is the fastest way to get sidelined by injury.
+Start with the longest timeline available.
+Building your aerobic base safely takes time, and rushing the process is one of the easiest ways to get injured.

 Do I need to run every day?

-No. Most Galloway plans focus on three quality run days per week.
-Recovery is when your muscles actually grow stronger.
+No. Most Galloway plans focus on three quality run days each week.
+Recovery is when your body actually gets stronger.

 Disclaimer: This is personal experience, not medical advice.
 Always consult a healthcare professional before beginning a new training program, especially for long-distance events.